-Tomato Basil Grilled Salmon bursts with rich flavor from tomato paste, garlic, olive oil, basil, thyme and lemon.
-The mango is a perfect garnish.
+Basil salmon boasts rich flavors from a coating of tomato paste, garlic, olive oil, fresh basil, thyme and lemon.
+The mango adds a lovely sweet and silky garnish.

 Tailor It To Your Taste